Cecil County Fair to return with old favorites, new additions

-FAIR HILL — Nine days of fun, livestock, competition, music, rides, thrills and food is here with the return of the Cecil County Fair, July 19-27 at the Cecil County Fairgrounds on Telegraph Road north of Elkton.
+FAIR HILL — Nine days of fun, livestock, competition, music, rides, thrills and food is here with the return of the Cecil County Fair, running from Friday, July 19, to Saturday, July 27, at the Cecil County Fairgrounds on Telegraph Road north of Elkton.

 For the first time in more than a decade, the cost of admission has increased.